uniai-lab/uniai-maas/README.md

 ## Models

-Continuously updating integrated models...
+Continuously integrating more AI models and extend AI utils...

+**UniAI** is not only **UniAI**!!!

-Since **UniAI** is just a model integration and connection platform, you need to deploy the models you want to use on your own.
+Since **UniAI** is just an integration and connection of AI models, tools, plugins, you need to deploy the models you need on your own.

-We provide the download URLs and instructions for these models.
+We provide the download URLs and guides for these models.

 ### NLP Models